ALHELAL6/Return_To_Paradise/README.md

 The Microsoft Game Content Usage Rules can be found here. https://www.xbox.com/en-US/developers/rules

 This is the Unreal 5 Project thus you can not run it without UE5.

 ## Setting it up:

-1. Clone this Repo (With github desktop)
+1. Clone this Repo (With github desktop and git-LFS)

 2. Download UE5 from Epic Games launcher and download Virtual Studio 2019-2022